Pawnee County Undersheriff Killed In Car Crash

 Video

-Pawnee County Undersheriff Monty Johnson was killed in a car crash on Thursday, February 21, 2019.
+The Pawnee County Sheriff has confirmed Pawnee County Undersheriff Monty Johnson was killed in a crash early Thursday morning.

 Keep up-to-date with everything that happens in your world.